 Extending your tier 4 visa

-If your student visa is due to expire soon you need to start preparing your application a minimum of two months before your expiry date.
+You need to start preparing your application a minimum of two months before your expiry date.
 Under strict new rules applications which are incomplete will be refused.
+You must submit an application before your visa expires.

 Please note that both the dependants and Tier 4 application forms (for applications made in the UK) are updated regularly.
 Always check that you are using the most current version of the application form before sending it.